daveythacher/LED_Matrix_RP2040/README.md

 ### blank_time
 This is the number of uS the LEDs will be off during multplexing to prevent ghosting.
 This is usually 1-4uS.
 Note this number should be whole numbers only.

-### red_gamma
-Gamma curve value for Red LED.
-Note this number can have decimals.

-### green_gamma
-Gamma curve value for Green LED.
-Note this number can have decimals.

-### blue_gamma
-Gamma curve value for Blue LED.
-Note this number can have decimals.

 ### red_gain
 Constant current gain value for Red LED.
 This value is constant multiple of the default gain.
 1.0 configures the gain to be the default gain.
 Note this number can have decimals.
 (Only used by TLC5958.)